/

 • Tasting Notes: Peach, apricot, honey

-• Why It Works: The sweetness from the Riesling accents the fruit, which adds a super-refreshing counterpoint to the whole.
+• Why It Works: The sweetness of the Riesling accents the fruit, adding a super-refreshing counterpoint to the whole.

-• Dry Rosé: The rosé’s acidity and berry flavors makes it an excellent choice to accompany fruit salads.
+• Dry Rosé: The rosé’s acidity and berry flavors make it an excellent choice to accompany fruit salads.

 • Tasting Notes: Red berries, citrus, floral hints